Thursday, March 01, 2012

 So, I'm increasingly inclined to think that the only way to define music in a way that includes all prospective definitions is to describe it as an applied theory of patterning, and one which is not even limited to sound, for as it happens, so is everything else, too! –Even in regards to those things and processes where patterns appear non-existent.

-The results of improvisation, for instance, whether speaking of music or ideas, can sometimes feel random, even for the performers or actors themselves, who if they are fluent instrumentalists (or inspired thinkers), are attempting to following a line of thought to its logical conclusion.
-And because they are feeling and not thinking, if we may draw such a distinction, they are not necessarily 'purposefully' designing it.
-But although the choices a given performer makes might seem random (to either the listener or the performer), the results are always based on an algorithm we call Theory (albeit, different musics, different theories).
+The results of improvisation, for instance, whether speaking of music or ideas, can sometimes feel random, even for the performers or actors themselves, who if they are fluent instrumentalists (or inspired thinkers), are attempting to follow a line of thought to its logical conclusion.
+And because they are feeling and not thinking, if we may draw such a distinction, they are not necessarily or always making purposeful decisions.

 And any theory however wide is also limited by its hypotheses, which we may think of in terms of music as an array of conventional choices.
 For instance, when a musician chooses a note, he or she doesn't conjure random frequencies from thin air.
 They limit themselves to a few specific and commonly accepted frequencies.
+At least in this respect, I think, we could argue that Improvisation is the product of Design.

 But much better if we are both fluent in a given language (the same language), and we agree on the same meanings for words (or tones or signs) that belong to our respective 'corpus', and further, that we employ this corpus according to mutually acceptable grammatical rules, and otherwise trade in a culturally accepted set of linguistic and codes or definitions.
 Then we remain intelligible, and our conversation, however it meanders, never disintegrates but for lack of interest, and otherwise remains capable of conveying whatever we desire to share with one another.

-0 comments:
+No comments: